luminocean/kqueuer/README.md

 # 2. Example

 The original file is `main.rb`.
 You can find it under the project root.
-I just copy it to here.
-This script simple read data from STDIN and write the data back to STDOUT using underlying kqueue.
+This script simply read data from STDIN and write the data back to STDOUT using underlying kqueue.

 ```
 #! /usr/bin/env ruby